-'Abusive head trauma' refers to the constellation of cranial, spinal cord, and brain injuries which result from inflicted injury in infants and young children.
+Abusive head trauma refers to the constellation of cranial, spinal cord, and brain injuries that result from inflicted injury in infants and young children.

 Diagnosis rests on the finding of unexplained injury to the skull, brain, and/or spinal cord in an infant who has no other medical explanation for their clinical presentation.